bell-kevin/PAR-tool/README.md

 <a name="readme-top"></a>

+# TO-DO LIST:

+DO THIS ENTIRE PROJECT IN JAVA - NOT PYTHON

 # Prototype Program-based Automatic Program Repair (PAR) Tool (Python)

 Goal: implement a prototype-level automatic program repair (APR) tool that mutates Python source code using the `ast` module and validates candidate fixes against your project test suite.